The days, weeks and months after an ADHD diagnosis are often filled by confusion, overwhelming stress, and information overload.

 Is there value in reading about the (many!) positive aspects of ADHD?
 Absolutely!!!

 But I want you to read them in the context of the scientific information about ADHD.
+Every ADHD diagnosis criteria is different.

 It’s really easy to get drawn into titles like “The Top 10 Reasons ADHD is a Gift.”
 But don’t fool yourself – ADHD is best used as a strength only after you actually understand what you’re working with.